EU says 'difficult' Brexit talks unlikely to yield swift deal

 May, whose lack of a reliable majority in parliament has complicated passage of her plan, last week opened the way to a short extension of the negotiating period, and the EU sees a delay until the end of June as relatively easy.

-But EU leaders have also mooted a longer delay, in part to help May coax the hardline Conservative eurosceptics to accept her deal - or risk Brexit being put off for a considerable time and perhaps never materialising at all.
+But EU leaders have also mooted a longer delay, in part to help May coax the hardline Conservative euroskeptics to accept her deal - or risk Brexit being put off for a considerable time and perhaps never materializing at all.

 “If the deal goes through then everything is fine, although the Brits may request a short, truly technical extension to complete their own legislative process,” a second EU official said.